 Remote Sensing

-In this analysis, the term ‘Remote sensing’ describes the use of light reflectance from earth’s surface measured by sensors on satellites, to quantify patterns of land cover and land use.
-A recent proliferation of available satellite data has increased the use of remote sensing in conservation work.
-Many satellite systems collect new images across the globe on a bi-weekly basis, advancing the ability to quickly detect and quantify habitat loss.
-Satellite sensors also measure reflectance values beyond the visible light spectrum, including infrared and ultraviolet light, providing a greater ability to distinguish among land cover types, and features on the earth’s surface, than photographs.
+In this analysis, the term ‘remote sensing’ describes the use of light reflectance from the Earth’s surface measured by sensors on satellites, to quantify patterns of land cover and land use.
+A recent proliferation of available satellite data has increased the use of remote sensing in conservation.
+Many satellite systems collect new images across the globe bi-weekly, advancing the ability to quickly detect and quantify habitat loss.
+Satellite sensors also measure reflectance values beyond the visible light spectrum, including infrared and ultraviolet light.
+Compared to photographs, these data allow users to better distinguish among land cover types and features on the Earth’s surface.

 In this analysis, we used Google Earth Engine – a platform providing access to terabytes of real-time satellite data, and the cloud computing capabilities to analyze them – to create an automated process to detect wind turbines, oil and gas wells, and habitat loss throughout the LPC’s range.
-The basic overview of the process shown in Figure 1 is:
+The process involves the following key steps:

-Acquire ‘before’ and ‘after’ satellite data
+Acquire satellite data from before and after the date of interest

-Calculate changes in earth surface reflectance values
+Calculate changes in the Earth’s surface reflectance values using the data

+Set thresholds for the changes in reflect values that correspond to the habitat loss we are seeking to identify

-Select pixels exceeding reflectance change thresholds
+Select pixels exceeding these change thresholds

-Distinguish man-made vs. natural changes
+Distinguish man-made from natural changes